Updated on September 18, 2022

 James Reason conceptualizes that “humans are fallible and errors are to be expected even in the best organization system”.
 As a result, we need to see human errors as consequences, not as causes.
 In this paradigm shift, we do not have any room for the blame – game.
 In other words, this is an “upstream” journey; those who hold power cannot pass the ball down.
 Everyone has to bear equal responsibility and accountability.

 This is the basic premise of this system approach.
-In fact, the systems approach forces us to think of humans as only a cog of a larger wheel of systems.
+The systems approach forces us to think of humans as only a cog of a larger wheel of systems.
 So, here a human error is not seen as a failure but a variability.
 The focus is on the conditions or environments under which they operate or behave.

 Swiss cheese model’s systems approach